FSG agree to sell minority stake in Liverpool

 "We look forward to building upon the long-standing relationship with Dynasty to further strengthen the club's financial position and sustain our ambitions for continued success on and off the pitch," added Gordon.

-FSG, who bought Liverpool for£300m deal in 2010, said in November 2022 they "would consider new shareholders" and the new investment brings that process to an end.
+FSG, who bought Liverpool in £300m deal in 2010, said in November 2022 they "would consider new shareholders" and the new investment for a small percentage of the Anfield side brings that process to an end.

 Dynasty's chief executive officer, K. Don Cornwell, said: "Liverpool is one of the most iconic football clubs in the world with a passionate fanbase and significant global reach.